mojo-executor/mojo-executor/README.md

 Nick Cross
 ----------

 While I am no longer actively using this plugin I am happy to review, assist with contributions, merge PRs and release new versions.
-I have released the last two versions (2.3.0/2.3.1) rolling up all the various fixes and improvements.
+I have released the last few versions rolling up all the various fixes and improvements.

 Cheers,
 &mdash; Nick